hashicorp/packer-plugin-vmware/.web-docs/components/builder/iso/README.md

 - `tools_source_path` (string) - The local path on your machine to the VMware Tools ISO file.

-  ~> **Note:** If not set, but the `tools_upload_flavor` is set, the plugin will load the VMware Tools from the product installation directory.
+  ~> **Note:** If not set, but the `tools_upload_flavor` is set, the plugin will load the VMware Tools ISO from the product installation defaults.

+- `tools_mode` (string) - The mode for providing VMware Tools to the virtual machine.
+Allowed values are:
+  - `upload`: uploads VMware Tools ISO to the virtual machine during the build
+  - `attach`: attaches the VMware Tools ISO to the virtual machine as CD-ROM device during the build and removes the device upon build completion.
+  - `disable`: no VMware Tools ISO is provided to the virtual machine.

+  ~> **Note:** Automatically defaults to `upload` when `tools_upload_flavor` is specified.

 <!-- End of code generated from the comments of the ToolsConfig struct in builder/vmware/common/tools_config.go; -->